-From Dan on February 5th, 2009 in Tools and Tips
+From Dan Harding on February 05, 2009 in Tools and Tips

 It turns out subterranean termites are not rare at all.
 They can be found in nearly every state, are fairly common throughout the lower half of the U.S., and are most dense in the southeast from east Texas to South Carolina.